MuG: A Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields: : the benchmark

-We further conduct a rich set of analyses to verify that \benchmark indeed satisfied the diversity requirement.
+We conduct a rich set of analyses to verify that \benchmark indeed satisfied the diversity requirement.
 Figure~\ref{fig:data_analysis} shows the properties of datasets in multi-aspect.
-For the classification task properties, we adopt the Shannon equitability index~\cite{shannon1948mathematical} (Figure~\ref{sfig:class_balance}) to measure the class balance ratio, where $H$ denotes the entropy of each class's counts, $k$ denotes the dataset containing $k$ classes. $E_{H}$ ranges from $0$ to $1$, and the large $E_{H}$, the more balanced the dataset is.
+For the classification task properties(Figure~\ref{sfig:class_balance}), we adopt the Shannon equitability index~\cite{shannon1948mathematical} (definition in Appendix~\ref{subappendix:def_shannon_equ}) to measure the class balance ratio.
+The index ranges from $0$ to $1$, and the larger the Shannon equitability index, the more balanced the dataset is.
 For the feature properties, we include percentages of missing features (Figure~\ref{sfig:missing_features}), means and standard deviations of numerical features (Figure~\ref{sfig:num_features}), category counts of categorical features (Figure~\ref{sfig:cat_features}), distributions of word counts per sample (Figure~\ref{sfig:words_histo}), and distributions of image mean RGB pixel values (Figure~\ref{sfig:image_RGB}).
 In these figures, we merged duplicated results from some datasets into one group to make the presentation clean and neat (\ie, \textit{pkm\_t1, pkm\_t2} are grouped into \textit{pkm}; \textit{hs\_ac, hs\_as, hs\_mr, hs\_ss} are grouped into \textit{hs}).
-As can be seen from these figures, the selected eight datasets from different genres reflect real-world problems that are diverse and challenging.
+As shown in the figures, the eight datasets reflect real-world problems that are diverse and challenging.
+We further study the correlation between category labels and input modalities in \benchmark.
+Referring to the t-SNE projection of multimodal embeddings in Figure~\ref{fig:fusion_emb_vis}, it is evident that MUG exhibits a strong multimodal dependency.
+In this case, the use of unimodal information alone is inadequate to differentiate between samples belonging to different classes.
+For a more comprehensive analysis, we encourage interested readers to refer to the details provided in Appendix~\ref{subappendix:analysis_multimodal_dep}